-As mentioned, for any Tesla car, the battery will last for at least 262 miles on a single charge.
-The range really depends on how you are driving and how large your battery is.
-Currently, the longest range Tesla offers is just over 405 miles of range per full charge.
+As mentioned, for any Tesla car, the battery will last for at least 267 miles on a single charge.
+The range depends on how you are driving and how large your battery is.
+Currently, the longest range Tesla offers is about 375 miles of range per full charge.

 Tesla’s Model 3, Model S, and SUV Model X and Model Y, have varying ranges after one full charge, as the below chart shows: